TcheL/cudaMedianFilter/README.md

 ![TimeChart](figures/TimeChart.png)

-And for clarity, the result based on the log time axis is as:
+And for clarity, the result based on the logarithmic time axis is as:

 ![LogTimeChart](figures/LogTimeChart.png)